MorthimerP/Python/README.md

 # Python
-Learning python and making new proyects
+Learning python and making new projects